-Belarusian Defense Minister Viktor Khrenin said on August 10 that Belarusian President Alexander Lukashenko has ordered the Defense Ministry to increase its military presence in southern regions bordering Ukraine.
+Belarusian Defense Minister Viktor Khrenin said on August 10 that Belarusian President Alexander Lukashenko had ordered the Ministry of Defense to increase its military presence in the southern regions bordering Ukraine.

 ![]() |

-On August 10, BelTA news agency quoted Belarusian President Alexander Lukashenko as saying that the country's air defense forces had shot down several aerial targets in the south of the country.
-These targets were believed to be drones attacking from the direction of Ukraine.
+On August 10, the BelTA news agency quoted Belarusian President Alexander Lukashenko as saying that the country's air defenses had shot down several airborne targets in the south of the country.
+These targets were believed to be attack drones launched from the direction of Ukraine.

-BelTA quoted President Lukashenko as saying: “At 19:04 (August 9), at an altitude of 1.5 km and a range of 6.5 km, air defense forces destroyed several targets on the territory of Belarus.
-During the night and this morning, the search for the downed targets is underway.
-These are drones that attacked Belarusian airspace from Ukraine.”
+BelTA quoted President Lukashenko as stating: “At 7:04 PM (August 9th), at an altitude of 1.5 km and a range of 6.5 km, air defense forces destroyed several targets on Belarusian territory.
+Throughout the night and this morning, the search for the downed targets is underway.
+These were drones attacking Belarusian airspace from Ukraine.”

-The Belarusian defense minister said the decision was made after reports of fighting in the Kursk region of western Russia.
-He stressed that the Belarusian military was closely monitoring developments in Kursk and Ukraine and was ready to respond.
+The Belarusian Defense Minister said the decision was made following reports of fighting in the Kursk region of western Russia.
+He emphasized that the Belarusian military is closely monitoring developments in Kursk and Ukraine and is ready to respond.

 Source: https://baoquocte.vn/giao-tranh-o-khu-vuc-kursk-tong-thong-belarus-die-u-quan-doi-den-bien-gioi-ukraine-282128.html